 The point about paying the motor tax before one gets the grant sounds sensible to me but maybe I missed-----

 It does not apply to diesel or petrol cars.
 Why have this inhibition?
 We should apply it to all cars or none.

-Okay.
 Senator Boyhan raised the issue of oversight of the plan.
 It is crucial.
 It will not work unless we can be seen to be driving it forward.
-I very much agree with that.
-I will seek to implement it.
+I very much agree with that and will seek to implement it.

-There are substantial subsidies for renewables at the moment but they are built into the public service obligation.
+There are substantial subsidies for renewables but they are built into the public service obligation.
 They do not come up as cash subsidies in the Exchequer.
 Under the various refit schemes, we have 43 million tonnes of carbon dioxide being taken out of the system over the projected 2030 horizon.
 They are built into the price consumers pay.
 One of the advantages we have seen is that the price of renewables has come down quite rapidly as we integrate them more into the system.
-Consumers may be paying in the short term but they are seeing a more robust model emerging in the longer term so it is a good deal for consumers.
+Consumers may be paying in the short term but they are seeing a more robust model emerging in the longer term; therefore, it is a good deal for consumers.

 I will leave it at that.

-In accordance with the order of the Seanad on Tuesday, 22 January 2019, the House now stands adjourned until 12 noon on Tuesday, 29 January 2019.
+In accordance with the order of the Seanad of Tuesday, 22 January 2019, the House stands adjourned until 12 noon on Tuesday, 29 January 2019.
 It is an earlier time.